 Nearly half of all Americans make at least one New Year’s resolution every year, yet statistics show that in most cases, three out of four of them will fail at manifesting their desires.
 And statistically speaking, resolutions most often revolve around four categories, including weight, money, self-improvement, education and relationships.
 But only 1 in 4 succeed.

 So, why the low success rate?
 Are we just doomed to fail?
 What can we do to ensure that our New Year’s Resolutions stick this year?

-Often times, people make resolutions based on what other people want or what they feel society wants from them.
-That is, they make the resolutions they think they SHOULD, instead of making resolutions that are in line with their true divine desires.
+Maybe that’s because, a lot of times, we make resolutions based on what other people want or what we feel society wants from us.
+That is, we make the resolutions we think we SHOULD, instead of making resolutions that are in line with our true divine desires.

-So, for example, let’s say you are the young daughter of a doctor in the 1960’s.
-Your family goes on a summer long vacay, and though your father hopes you’ll spend your free time with the dorky son of the resort owner, your heart wants the dangerous and oh-so-sexy bad boy staff dance instructor.
+Let’s say you are the young daughter of a doctor in the 1960’s.
+Your family goes on a summer-long vacay, and though your father hopes you’ll spend your free time with the dorky son of the resort owner, your heart wants the dangerous and oh-so-sexy bad boy staff dance instructor.
 (And really, who can blame you?)
 You try in earnest to do as your father wishes and like the big nerd, but you can’t seem to stay away from that big hottie and his swerving hips.

 It’s the same deal with New Year’s resolutions–no matter how much you think you can change your true divine desires based on someone else’s will, the fact is that you will inevitably turn back toward your own.
 As the old saying goes, the heart wants what the heart wants.
 And, statistics show, you’re most likely to fall back into old patterns within the first few weeks (days in some cases) of making your resolution.